lennyleadership/zhichang/content/docs/02 Working Situations/33_how_to_troubleshooting.md

 <b><font class = "font_upper">Good practice of reducing problem and diagnosing problem</font></b>:

-1) The best performance of instrument as a reference
+1)&nbsp;The best performance of instrument as a reference

 2) Monitoring:
 2.1) instrument parameters